hoppiece/python-dev-settings/README.md

 poetry install --no-root
 ```
 Brief explanation.
 - `pyenv install 3.x.x` -- Installing python to local.
-Search installable version by pyenv install --list.
+Search installable version by `pyenv install --list`.
 Your available version on the local can show by `pyenv versions`.
 - `pyenv shell 3.x.x` --  Added the path to pyenv's 3.x.x on your current shell.
 - `poetry config --local virtualenvs.in-project true` --  Poetry makes `.venv/` for virtual environment.
 If you want to set this as a global, need not. `--local` option (Setting as global is recommended if you use VSCode.)
 - `poetry env use python` -- Poetry creates the vertualenv specified the python path.
 In this case, Poetry uses the pyenv's Python 3.x.x path, and creates the `.venv` directory.